 Candidates as potential customers

 Despite the misconception, our current environment has stretched the importance of each organization’s touchpoints.
 In fact, how the HR department treats their potential candidates has a direct impact on the brand perception of the organization.
 Each applicant is also a potential buyer or customer for the company that they are applying for.
 Therefore, gradually across the world, the human resource function is beginning to prioritize the candidate experience.

-The common issues around achieving this positive experience is usually the feasibility of the exercise and the expectation that candidates understand the pressure of recruitment.
+The common issues around achieving this positive experience are usually the feasibility of the exercise and the expectation that candidates understand the pressure of recruitment.
 Although this may be true, it has a negative component to it that drives the candidate’s brand perception.
-To avoid such experiences, it is important for companies to invest in tools and process that will enable a good brand perception and build a good candidate experience.
+To avoid such experiences, it is important for companies to invest in tools and processes that will enable a good brand perception and build a good candidate experience.

 Brand advocacy happens when customers spread positive reviews about a company’s products or services.
-This is often misunderstood in areas that are not client facing.
+This is often misunderstood in areas that are not client-facing.

 Building candidate experience

 Creating an opportunity that caters to positive candidate experience in your recruitment process is a step of progress.
 The definition of progress would differ from one organization to the other.
 The current focus of progress in steering organizations towards a more diverse and inclusive environment.
 This inadvertently increases an organization’s candidate pool, which would in turn require consistent experience.
 Becoming an ally of progress in this situation means providing your candidates with the same quality experience throughout the recruitment process.

 Here are four important things that you need to ensure if you want to build a great candidate experience that leads to positive engagement with your brand:

 1. Unbiased tools

 The first step to achieving this is ensuring that you are utilizing unbiased tools in your recruitment programs to select and place candidates.
 This will guarantee you to give a fair chance for everyone.